 When choosing a campground, you’ll want to decide what creature comforts are important.
 Things to consider when researching a campground:

-- Availability of RV Hookups – water, electric, and sewage.
-We always had access to all three but not all campgrounds do.
+- Availability of RV hookups – water, electric and sewage.
+We wanted access to all three; not all campgrounds offer that.

 - Number of public bathrooms and showers